vladimirrostok/Sports-event-timing/README.md

 Protobuf - protobuf for events, so that it would be easy to integrate any RPC/message-queue services.

 Context for the server graceful shutdown and channels to write errors from goroutines back to the main method and handle them there.

+Transactions - tests are running in transactions and rollback is performed after, so that the db won't get polluted with test data.

 ## Frontend